Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Thixotropic sand and fluidised bed.md

 **Looking at floating and sinking using a bed of sand** - Find out more about quicksand and how sand can behave like a fluid.

-Last initially checked on 2025-02-08 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on ??
+Last initially checked on 2025-02-08 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on 2025-02-08 by Tara Doherty (ted37@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->